xiaomi-rolex/android_device_xiaomi_rova/README.md

 Copyright (C) 2020 - The LineageOS Project

-Android device tree for Xiaomi Redmi 5A
+Unified device tree for Xiaomi Redmi 4A / 5A
 ==============